 Prime Video top 10 shows — here’s the 3 worth watching right now

-This list includes a new historical drama about David, the legendary king of Israel and Judah, a fun romantic drama set to drop season 3 in a few months, and for those craving something darker, the brutal superhero animation “Invincible” is a must-watch.
+Naturally, heavyweights like “Reacher” (holding steady at No. 1) and “Invincible” continue to dominate the charts, and for good reason — they’re among the platform’s most popular series of all time.
+But since they’ve been holding strong in the top 10 for a while, it’s time to highlight other recent shows that deserve a spot on your watchlist too.

-If you’re looking for something new to watch, here are three Prime Video picks you won’t want to miss.
+From the newly released “The Wheel of Time” season 3 to a charming coming-of-age romance and an interesting historical drama, these three standout Prime Video shows are well worth your time.

-This is based on the Prime Video top 10 shows as of Monday, March 10.
+This is based on the Prime Video top 10 U.S shows as of Friday, March 14.

 Best shows in the Prime Video top 10